-1. Do you offer a written contract?
+1. Do you provide a formal contract?

 2. I've found cheaper deejays, why are your prices higher?

 Not all deejays you find are wedding deejays.
-It takes time, experience, training and a special set of skills to provide master of ceremonies service at a wedding, organize a playlist while assessing the energy and preferences of the crowd, and – most importantly – creating great quality of sound through top-quality equipment and calibrated speaker systems.
+It takes time, experience, training and a special set of skills to provide the master of ceremonies service at a wedding, organize a playlist while assessing the energy and preferences of the crowd, and – most importantly – creating a great quality of sound through top-quality equipment and calibrated speaker systems.
 We are not the cheapest nor are we the most expensive.
-I feel that my experience at beginning at WZIP and continuing through the hundreds of weddings I've done, warrants a price I that is fair for both of us.
+I feel that my experience at beginning at WZIP and continuing through the hundreds of weddings I've done warrants a price I that is fair for both of us.